-Plus I will give you a free floral SVG cut file plus a super cute panda bear and doxie SVG file, so you turn any pair of canvas sneakers or slip on shoes into a fresh stylish look.
+Plus I will give you a free floral SVG cut file and a super cute panda bear and doxie SVG file, so you turn any pair of canvas sneakers or slip-on shoes into a fresh stylish look.

 What Makes the Cricut Easypress Mini Different?